Meet the team

 Ethan Moriarty: Founder, Chaser, and Lead Engineer

 Ethan has made it his life goal to pursue the research of tornadoes, inspired by other tornado researchers with engineering backgrounds, like Dr. Ted Fujita and Tim Samaras.
 Ethan’s current tornado probe development was inspired by Tim Samaras, who was the first to deploy a probe in the path of a tornado and sustain a direct hit.
 Ethan plans on being the next Severe Weather Engineer to help make strides in the research of tornadoes.
-He plans on eventually getting a Masters in Atmospheric Science, and after that a PhD specializing in Mesoscale Meteorology and Severe Weather.

 Connor Moriarty: Chaser and Engineer